 For Madison homeowners considering an ADU, it's essential to recognize that while immediate increases in property value might be modest due to limited comps, the long-term outlook is promising.
 As the number of ADUs in the area grows, so will the data supporting their value, leading to more substantial property valuation increases over time.

 At Boundless Tiny Homes, we've helped many customers navigate the complexities of ADU development, from understanding zoning regulations to securing financing.
-We recognize that the financial landscape around ADUs in Madison is still evolving, and we're here to guide homeowners through the process, ensuring they have access to the best financial options available.
-Beyond providing top-tier ADU designs and construction, we help our clients understand their financing choices and work towards solutions that make ADU ownership accessible and beneficial in the long run.
+We recognize that the financial landscape around ADUs in Madison is still evolving, and we're here to guide homeowners through the process.